mariovelandiac/avanzatech_blog/README.md

 $ python manage.py runserver
 ```
 **Note**: By default, the Django development server (`runserver`) will be listening on port 8000 on localhost.
 ## Admin Panel 🚔
 Once you have created a superuser in the 8th step in the last section, you can now log in with your email and password.
 The admin panel allows you to create, edit, list, and delete entities for every application related to the project.
 The related applications include:
 - User
+    - Blogger
+    - Admin
 - Post
 - Team
 - Comment
 - Like
 Additionally, from this panel, an admin user can be created by activating the `is_staff` attribute in the User-panel creation.
 To log in into the Django admin panel site you need to access
 ```text
 http://localhost:8000/admin
 ```
-**Note**: When logged in as a superuser in the admin panel, you are also gain admin access to the Blog post API, granting you unrestricted access to all resources.
+**Note**: Just superusers have access to admin panel.
+When logged in as a superuser in the admin panel, you also gain admin access to the Blog post API, granting you unrestricted access to all resources.
+Admin users have special permissions but they don't have access to admin panel
 ## Log in ✅
-From the admin panel, you can create a non-admin user and log in with their credentials at:
+From the admin panel, you can create a blogger user and log in with their credentials at:
 ```text
 http://localhost:8000/user/login
 ```